 - For example 8-1 win no penalty.
 9-1 win minus 1 point.

 - Nine(9) points to a team winning by forfeit (2-0)

-- Minus one (-1) point for each red card received by a player.
+- Minus 1 point for player red card

 - Minus two (-2) for each expulsion received by a coach, team official, or team-affiliated spectator.